czech-case-law-relevance/czech-court-citations-dataset/README.md

 ### Contact

-In the case of any further questions, please contact Jakub Harašta: jakub.harasta@law.muni.cz
+In the case of any further questions, please contact Jakub Harašta: jakub.harasta@law.muni.cz.